 Private Ernest Dews, G/1711, The Buffs (East Kent Regiment), 8th Battalion

 There were two Ossett born men named Ernest Dews who died in action in WW1.
-The second, Private Ernest Dews was born in South Ossett in 1880, the son of William Dews and Emma (nee Hartley) who lived at Horbury Road, Ossett.
-In 1901, Ernest was living with his brother Erastus Dews and his wife Alice on Horbury Road, Ossett.
+The second, Private Ernest Dews was born in Ossett on the 5th March 1879, the son of woollen weaver George Dews and his wife Emma (nee Lucas) who married in 1863.
+After the death of George Dews in 1881, his widow remarried ironworker Henry Bentley in 1890 and the family, including Ernest Dews, lived in Victoria Street, South Ossett.
+By 1901, Ernest was living with his brother Erastus Dews and his wife Alice on Horbury Road, Ossett.

 Ernest Dews was a joiner and carpenter by trade and married Elizabeth Alexander (born Mirfield in 1886) in early 1904 at Ossett.
 Their first child, Edith Annie Dews was born in Ossett in late 1904.
-By 1911, Ernest Dews had moved to live in Putney, London and another child, Ernest J. Dews was born there in early 1914.
+By 1911, Ernest Dews had moved to live in Putney, London and another child, Ernest J. Dews was born there in December 1913.

 He enlisted at Wandsworth, London with the Buffs (East Kent Regiment), 8th Battalion on the 31st August 1915, less than one month before his death at the Battle of Loos at the age of 35 on the 26th September 1915.
 Private Dews was awarded the Victory, British and 1915 Star Medals posthumously.